British degree abbreviations: Master's level bachelor's degrees

 Conversely, some bachelor's degrees in the "higher faculties" at the older universities in the UK (e.g. those other than arts at Oxford and Cambridge) are postgraduate qualifications (e.g. the BCL and BMus at Oxford).
 Many have been changed to the corresponding master's degree (e.g. BSc is now MSc at Oxford), but only within the last generation.
 The BD (Bachelor of Divinity) remains a higher degree at some universities (e.g. Oxford, Cambridge, St Andrews and, until recently, Durham) but is an undergraduate degree at most (e.g. London, Edinburgh, Aberdeen and Glasgow).

 Bachelor's degrees in medicine, dentistry and veterinary science, while undergraduate degrees, are longer courses and are considered to be master's level qualifications in the Framework for Higher Education Qualifications and second cycle qualifications under the Bologna Process.

 Bachelor/Master/Doctor of Philosophy

 There is an international (but not universal) custom that certain degrees will be designated '.... of Philosophy'.
 Examples are the BPhil (Bachelor of Philosophy), MPhil (Master of Philosophy) and PhD or DPhil (Doctor of Philosophy).
-Most recipients of such degrees have not engaged in a specialised study of academic philosophy - the degree is available for almost the whole range of disciplines.
+Most recipients of such degrees have not engaged in a specialised study of academic philosophy – the degree is available for almost the whole range of disciplines.
 The origins lie in the ancient practice of regarding all areas of study as elements of 'philosophy' with its Greek meaning, 'friend of wisdom'.
 Thus holders of an MPhil degree may have earned it in any academic discipline.

 Foundation level qualifications

-These qualifications sit at level 5 (foundation level) of the Framework for Higher Education Qualifications and are short cycle (within or linked to the first cycle) qualifications under the Bologna Process.
+Foundation degree qualifications are at level 5 of the Framework for Higher Education Qualifications.
+They are classified under the Bologna Process as short cycle (within or linked to the first cycle) qualifications.